-The information below outlines steps required to formally apply to any of the Secondary Education or Second Language Licensure or Non-Licensure Programs.
+The information below outlines steps required for formal application to any of the Secondary Education Licensure Programs.
 Please read this information carefully and follow all steps that apply to your program of interest.

-All application requirements outlined below must be completed prior to April 1st of the Junior year.
+All application requirements outlined below must be completed prior to April 1st of the junior year.
 Candidates are strongly encouraged to begin the process early.
-Candidates should be advised that an incomplete application may result in instructors not granting the necessary POI for Methods class registration.
+Candidates should be advised that an incomplete application may result in instructors not granting the necessary POI for class registration in EDU 354: Content Pedagogy.

 Applications to the TEP programs are managed through the Education Department’s Licensure Office.
-Please direct any questions to: Tracy Stegman.
+Please direct any questions to: Tracy Ebert.

-1. Content Coordinator Recommendation. (required for licensure and non-licensure candidates) Candidates should schedule an interview with the appropriate Department of Education Content Coordinator as listed below.
+1. Content Coordinator Recommendation.
+Candidates should schedule an interview with the appropriate Department of Education Content Coordinator as listed below.
 Candidates should bring the Interview/Recommendation form to the meeting with the Content Coordinator.
 The Content Coordinator will complete the form and return it to the Licensure Officer.

 |English||Dr. Alan Brown||Tribble B202|

 |Science||Dr. Sarah Fick||Tribble B204|

 2. Candidates should complete the online Teacher Education Application Form.

 3. Declare the Education Minor.
 Candidates may declare the minor during major/minor declaration by signing up in the Education Office (Tribble B201).
 If you are declaring at any other time, you will need to submit the minor declaration paperwork to the Registrar’s office.